wearetheframers/frame-core-wip/README.md

 Frame consists of three main components: `Frame`, `Framed`, and `Framer`.

 - **Frame**: The main interface for creating and managing Framer instances.
-- **Framer**: Represents an individual AI agent with capabilities for task management, decision-making, and interaction with language models.
-The Soul and Agency components are what allow a Framer to be truly flexible and customizable for any occasion.
-Agency and Soul are the two components a user will be using the API the most.
+- **Framer**: Represents an individual AI agent equipped with advanced capabilities for task management, decision-making, and interaction with language models.
+The Soul and Agency components are integral to a Framer's flexibility and customization, making it adaptable for a wide range of applications.
+These components are the primary interfaces through which users will interact with the API.
 - **Framed**: A collection of Framer objects working together to achieve complex tasks.

 ## Table of Contents